-As a local office/deanery administrator you have a responsibility to check that the information you send to us is complete and accurate.
-Please check the Programme and Location application form before submitting it to us to make sure all the necessary information is included.
-If there is information missing this will delay the process.
+As a local office/deanery administrator you have a responsibility to check that the information you submit is complete and accurate.
+If there is inaccurate or missing information, this could delay the approvals process.

 How do I submit an approval request?